The Influence Of Friends In Adolescence: Mental Health And More

 Teen friendships can be a positive influence, too

-Not all teenage friendships may be negative.
-These adolescent relationships can also have benefits, such as encouraging mental health and self-confidence and supporting emotional growth and development.
+Not all teenage friendships may be are negative influences.
+These adolescent relationships can also have benefits, such as encouraging mental health and self-confidence and supporting emotional growth and development through social interactions.
 If your teen’s friends have a positive outlook, supportive attitude, or a desire to help others, you can expect your child to absorb some of that, too.

 Building up their confidence and self-esteem